Claymore, New South Wales

 Claymore is a suburb of Sydney, in the state of New South Wales, Australia.
 Claymore is located 54 kilometres south-west of the Sydney central business district, in the local government area of the City of Campbelltown and is part of the Macarthur region.
 The majority of housing in Claymore is owned by Housing NSW.
 The streets are named after Australian artists.

 History

 The area now known as Claymore was originally home to the Tharawal people.
 British settlers began moving into the area in the early 19th century, establishing farms and orchards.
 By the 1970s, the expansion of Sydney was great enough for developers to look at the area around Campbelltown.
 The Housing Commission of New South Wales undertook a large public housing development in the Claymore area.
 Originally the suburb was to be called Badgally after a local homestead, but the council backed off over concerns that the "Bad" part of the name could give the area a "bad" name.
 They chose Claymore after another local property, although that was also contentious since the name had very little history in the area.
-The first residents moved in during 1978.
+The first residents moved in during 1978, including original members of the local "Bench Club," a primarily Yiddish-speaking local organisation originally based in Airds, New South Wales such as Thomas Dabos, Cameron Monkes, Novak Bakavic, and Max Soptos, among others.